 For something a bit different, here’s a release that gave fans an early taste of what to expect from 1987’s number-one draft pick.
 It features an insert of the player holding a basketball in his Spurs jersey, while it has a black background with white stripes.

 Two versions were issued, one featuring a tear-off tab for a prize draw, while the other was released without the tab.
 Robinson was still busy with the navy, but this oversized promo card is great if you can find it in decent condition.
 However, the black edges show any and every flaw, and you’ll have to pay attention to see if you’re looking at a tabless version or a ripped card.

 - 1989 NBA Hoops #310

 - 1989 NBA Hoops #138

-David Robinson rookie cards are valued about right at the time being with no huge increases or decreases in the future for coming.
+David Robinson rookie cards are valued right now with no vast increases or decreases in the future for coming.

-Please email us at firstname.lastname@example.org if you would like to run an Admiral rookie card by us (or hit us up on the Gold Card Auctions FB Page).
+Please email us at firstname.lastname@example.org if you want to run an Admiral rookie card by us (or hit us up on the Gold Card Auctions FB Page).

 Investment Rating: Moderate Buy